luikyv/go-oidc/README.md

 )
 ```

-Alternatively, the authentication function can return `goidc.StatusInProgress`, which pauses the flow to await user interaction.
-This interaction could involve, for example, displaying an HTML page for further user input.

-For a more complex example of `goidc.AuthnPolicy`, check out the examples folder.
+For a more complex example of a `goidc.AuthnPolicy`, check out the examples folder.

 ### Scopes